ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: Benchmarks

 \section{Benchmarks}

-We present a comprehensive benchmark of SOTAs and our method on the ImmerIris dataset. \textbf{In short, we find:} 1) ImmerIris reveals intrinsic challenges of immersive recognition that differ from controlled setups; 2) SOTAs transfer poorly to the immersive setting, hence methodological advances are necessary; 3) normalization-free paradigm delivers robust performance and points to a promising direction.
+We present a comprehensive benchmark among SOTAs and NormFree on the ImmerIris dataset. \textbf{In short, we find:} 1) ImmerIris effectively captures the unique challenges of immersive recognition; 2) SOTA methods generalize poorly to immersive protocols, indicating the need for methodological advances; 3) Being normalization-free delivers robust performance and suggests a promising future direction.